electron/electron/docs/api/environment-variables.md

 ### `ELECTRON_DEBUG_DRAG_REGIONS`

-Adds coloration to draggable regions on `BrowserViews` on macOS - draggable regions will be colored green and non-draggable regions will be colored green to aid debugging.
+Adds coloration to draggable regions on [`BrowserView`](./browser-view.md)s on macOS - draggable regions will be colored green and non-draggable regions will be colored green to aid debugging.

 ### `ELECTRON_DEBUG_NOTIFICATIONS`